 The CEO of a client with a half-dozen employees recently asked, “We are about to start hiring again.
 I would like to add language regarding a 90 day probationary period.
 Is this a good idea?”
 My answer was “No.” Here’s why.

 I had prepared a form of employment offer letter and an employee handbook for the client.
-Both of these documents state that employment is at-will – i.e., either party may terminate the employment relationship at any time for any (non-discriminatory) reason or for no reason.
+Both of these documents state that employment is at-will.
+This means that either party may terminate the employment relationship at any time for any (non-discriminatory) reason or for no reason.
 As a result, at-will employment, by itself, allows a company to terminate the employment of an individual whose performance is inadequate during the first 90 days.
 A probationary period is not necessary.

 California courts are known for not enforcing non-compete provisions except under narrowly-defined circumstances (see “California doesn’t *always* prohibit non-compete provisions”).
 In a case last year (Silguero v.
 Creteguard, Inc.), the Court of Appeal for the Second District held that an employer may not terminate an employee because of another company’s unenforceable non-compete agreement.

 In 2003, Rosemary Silguero began working for Floor Seal Technology, Inc. (“FST”).
 In 2007, FST threatened Silguero with termination if she did not sign a confidentiality agreement that included an 18-month post-employment non-compete provision.
 Two months later, FST fired her.

 In “Inspection of Employee Text Messages – Be Careful“, I described provisions concerning company-provided technology that every employer should include in its employee handbook.
 A recent California Court of Appeal case, Holmes v.
 Petrovich Development Co., shows that such provisions are strong enough to defeat a claim of attorney-client confidentiality!